STAR Lab

 Introduction

 STAR Lab stands for Software Testing and Analysis Research Lab.
-Research done in STAR Lab brings safety and reliability of software to the software industry and helps users trust software they use.
-We develop automated techniques for software trustworthiness, reliablity, and security.
-We also validate and apply such techniques on real-world software systems.
+Research done in STAR Lab brings the safety and reliability of software to the software industry and helps users trust the software they use.
+We develop automated techniques for software trustworthiness, reliability, and security.
+We also validate and apply such techniques to real-world software systems.

 Projects